ghacks Technology News

 For Firefox 4 minor updates will occur automatically.
 Users can change the setting in Options > Advanced > Update.
 We’ll only be using the major update dialog box for changes like 4 to 4.5 or 5.
 Unfortunately users will still see the updating progress bar on load, but this is an implementation issue as opposed to a UI one (ideally the update could be applied in the background).
 We will also be able to prompt the user if they haven’t restarted in a very long time and there is a particularly bad security vulnerability that need to be patched.

-Unlike in Google Chrome, where users have no choice, the Firefox developers are implementing an option to turn off silent updates in the browser.
-Good news for users who prefer to – or have to – research updates and their impacts on the browser and system before deploying them.
+Unlike in Google Chrome, where users have no choice, Mozilla plans to implement options to turn off silent updates in the browser.
+Good news for users who prefer to - or have to - research updates and their impacts on the browser and system before deploying them.

 Robert Strong, the Mozilla developer working on the implementation of the feature in Firefox mentioned that Mozilla is well aware of the controversy surrounding silent or forced updates, stating that “there is no one size fits all behavior for this that will please everyone just as the current behavior doesn’t please everyone.”